ENCCS/gpu-programming/content/3-gpu-problems.rst

 there are symmetries and properties of the integrals that could be used to rearrange the loops in an efficient manner that fit GPU architectures.

+Humanities
+^^^^^^^^^^

+**Language models and NLP**

+With the recent popularity of ChatGPT, the use of language models has come into the mainstream, however such models have been used in the humanities many years already.
+One of the biggest goals of humanities researchers is working with textual data which has increased exponentially over recent years due to the rise in social media.
+Analyzing such textual data to gain insights into questions of sociology, linguistics and various other fields have become increasingly reliant on using language models.
+Along with language models, the need for GPU access has become essential.

+**Archeology**

+The field of archeology also makes use of GPUs in their 3D modelling and rendering work.
+The biggest problem with archeological sites is that once they are excavated, they are destroyed, so any researchers who aren't present at the site, would lose valuable insights into how it looked when it was found.
+However, with recent developments in technology and accessibility to high-performance computing, they are able to generate extremely detailed renderings of the excavation sites which act as a way to preserver the site for future researchers to gain critical insights and contribute to the research.

 Exercises
 ---------